gianniskmbls/Hello-World/Readme.md

 # Introduction
+I am a computer science graduate with a particular interest in Python and SQL.
 This is my first GitHub repository.
-It will act as my personal portfolio.